-Therefore the set $\mathcal V' = \{ V'_k : V_k\in \mathcal V \}$ is also ordered by the argument.
-Connecting them in order by geodesics, we obtain a polygon~$\Fc$ with the same combinatorial structure as~$\Fc_0$ whose side-pairing transformations generate~$\G$ by~\eqref{eq:geometric}. \end{proof}

 \begin{defn} The marked fundamental polygon constructed by \Tdef{} (\Cref{thm:FG-qip}) is called \emph{quasi-ideal}.
 The marking is given by the system of generators.
-It is characterized by the following properties: \begin{enumerate} \item the number of sides of the polygon is $N:=4g+2r+2(t-1)$, all of infinite length; \item $4g$ sides come in $g$ quadruples of complete adjacent geodesics glued in the commutator manner by hyperbolic transformations from $\psu$; \item $2r$ sides come in $r$ pairs of geodesic rays glued by elliptic independent generators (for $1\le i\le r$, the pair of rays meet with angle $\frac{2\pi}{m_i}$ at a verticex); \item $2(t-1)$ sides come in $t-1$ pairs of complete adjacent geodesics glued by parabolic independent generators; \item[(5*)] the product of commutators of hyperbolic independent generators and elliptic and parabolic independent generators fixing $V_0$ is parabolic. \end{enumerate} Properties (1)--(4) hold by construction, and property (5*) holds since $h$ is a type-preserving homeomorphism. \end{defn}
+It is characterized by the following properties: \begin{enumerate} \item the number of sides of the polygon is $N:=4g+2r+2(t-1)$, all of infinite length; \item $4g$ sides come in $g$ quadruples of complete adjacent geodesics glued in the commutator manner by hyperbolic transformations from $\psu$; \item $2r$ sides come in $r$ pairs of geodesic rays glued by elliptic transformations (for $1\le i\le r$, the pair of rays meet with angle $\frac{2\pi}{m_i}$ at a vertex); \item $2(t-1)$ sides come in $t-1$ pairs of complete adjacent geodesics glued by parabolic transformations; \item[(5*)] the product of commutators of hyperbolic transformations and elliptic and parabolic transformations fixing $V_0$ is parabolic. \end{enumerate} Properties (1)--(4) hold by construction, and property (5*) holds since $h$ is a type-preserving homeomorphism. \end{defn}

 The following theorem may be considered a converse to \Cref{thm:FG-qip}: